-At St Philip's C of E Primary School we will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
+At Redgate Community Primary School, we will ensure that staff have the skills, knowledge and understanding to keep looked-after children and previously looked-after children safe.
 Our DSL has details of all the children's social workers and Virtual Heads.
 Appropriate staff in school have relevant information about looked after children's legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements.